OpenEvalProject/evals/manuscripts/elife-62858/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/62858/elife-62858-fig3-v2.jpg)

-**Figure 3.:** sex determination systems in different Esociformes species through RAD-Seq analyses.Each tile plot shows the distribution of non-polymorphic RAD-Seq markers shared between phenotypic males (horizontal axis) and phenotypic females (vertical axis).
+**Figure 3.:** Each tile plot shows the distribution of non-polymorphic RAD-Seq markers shared between phenotypic males (horizontal axis) and phenotypic females (vertical axis).
 The intensity of color for a tile reflects the number of markers present in the respective number of males and females.
 Tiles that are significantly associated with phenotypic sex (chi-square test, p<0.05 after Bonferroni correction) are highlighted with a red border.
 (A) In N. hubbsi, two markers were present in 19 of 21 males and in 1 of 19 females, indicating a significant male association and thus an XX/XY SD system with a small sex locus.
 (B) In D. pectoralis, one marker showed a significant association with females, while no marker showed association with males, indicating a ZZ/ZW SD system.
 (C) In U. pygmaea, 140 markers showed a significant association with males, while no marker showed association with females, indicating a XX/XY SD system with a large non-recombining sex locus.
 (D) In the population of E. masquinongy from Quebec (Canada), no marker was associated with either sex.
-(E) In a population of E. masquinongy from Iowa (USA), five markers were significantly associated with male phenotype, indicating a XX/XY SD system.Figure 3—source code 1.Figure 3.Figure 3—source data 1.E. masquinongy from a Quebec population with a minimal marker depth of 10 reads.Figure 3—source data 2.E. masquinongy from a Iowa population with a minimal marker depth of 10 reads.Figure 3—source data 3.N. hubbsi a minimal marker depth of 10 reads.Figure 3—source data 4.U. pygmaea a minimal marker depth of 10 reads.Figure 3—source data 5.D. pectoralis a minimal marker depth of 10 reads.
+(E) In a population of E. masquinongy from Iowa (USA), five markers were significantly associated with male phenotype, indicating a XX/XY SD system.

 In D. pectoralis and U. pygmaea, two species in which amhby is absent, we carried out RAD-Seq analyses comparing phenotypic males and females.
 In D. pectoralis, we found only three female-biased RAD markers, suggesting that this species also has a small sex locus region (30.8 restriction enzyme cutting sites/Mb on average, Supplementary file 2) under a female heterogametic SD system (ZZ/ZW) (Figure 3B).
 This ZZ/ZW SD system was further supported by an independent Pool-Seq analysis revealing 45 times more female-specific k-mers (N = 1,081,792) than male-specific k-mers (N = 23,816).
 This excess of female-specific k-mers indicates that females carry genomic regions that are absent from males and thus that females are the heterogametic sex.
 In contrast, 140 male-biased and no female-biased RAD markers were identified in U. pygmaea, supporting that this species has a large sex locus (26.2 restriction enzyme cutting sites/Mb on average, Supplementary file 2) under a male heterogametic SD system (XX/XY) (Figure 3C).

-## Some populations of Esox lucius lost their Y chromosome and ancestral master sex-determining gene
+### Some populations of Esox lucius lost their Y chromosome and ancestral master sex-determining gene

 Although amhby is the MSD gene in European populations of northern pike (Pan et al., 2019), this gene was absent from the genome assembly (GCA_000721915.3) of a male specimen from a Canadian population (GCA_000721915.3).
 To explore this discrepancy, we surveyed the sex linkage of amhby in geographically isolated populations of E. lucius.
 We found significant male linkage in all investigated European and Asian populations and in one Alaskan population (Table 1).
 In contrast, amhby was absent from both males and females in all other North American populations.